rickrain/k8s-volumes/README.md

 This tutorial uses the same nginx container you used previously to demonstrate the learning objectives.
 Before proceeding, review [`03-shared-storage.yaml`](./03-shared-storage.yaml) to familiarize yourself with what it does.
 In particular, notice the following changes:

-- A 2nd container, called "index-html-producer" has been added to the deployment.
+- An [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), called "index-html-producer" has been added to the deployment.
 This container does what it's name inplies, which is, produces an _index.html_ file in the `mountPath` for nginx to reply back to requests with.
-The container, on startup, will add a message to the _index.html_ file and then run indefinitely.
-As you will soon see, this is also an example whereby a single pod can run mulitple containers.
+When the pod starts, the initContainer will add the hostname to the _index.html_ file.
 - An `azureFile` volume called "html" was added to `spec.volumes`.
 This kind of volume is one backed by a storage account using the Azure File service abstraction.
 The Azure File service supports SMB 3.0 protocol, which enables mutiple nodes to attach to it simultaneously.
   - Notice that it has some different properties that are needed, such as a `secretName` which is where it can get a key to connect to the storage account where the file share exists.